 For enterprising business owners, having a space to call your own also means you have an additional potential revenue stream, should you need it.
 Businesses with extra space under their roof can choose to subdivide the space and find tenants to share it, thereby securing additional income to supplement your earnings.

 Buying office space of your own can be a wise investment.
-You can reasonably expect that your commercial office space will appreciate in value during the time you own it.
+You can reasonably expect that your commercial office space will appreciate during the time you own it.
 This gives you an attractive option down the road for divesting yourself of the property at a profit.
 And depending on which stage of life you find yourself, that could mean a nice beginning to your retirement or, potentially, a kick-start to a fresh business venture.

 Why Wouldn’t You Want to Buy Office Space?

 The higher upfront costs are probably the most obvious, but certainly not the only, disadvantage for business owners considering buying a property.
-When you find a location that suits you, there’s the down payment to consider, the property appraisal, closing costs, outstanding maintenance to tackle and, of course, the need to improve or upfit the space to suit your needs.
+When you find a location that suits you, there’s the down payment to consider, the property appraisal, closing costs, outstanding maintenance to tackle, and, of course, the need to improve or upfit the space to suit your needs.

-And that question of maintenance expenses is definitely one to consider.
+And that question of maintenance expenses is one to consider.
 As a lessee, you’re not responsible for footing the bill when it comes to seasonal maintenance and addressing broken appliances or structures.
 But if you own your property, you’re on the hook for these items when it comes to the expense and the time required — although you can retain a property management company to share the burden.

 Another downside to buying office space involves flexibility — or, rather, a lack of it.
 It’s possible your company has reached a certain level of maturity and you don’t expect substantial growth.
 But it’s also possible other factors will conspire to alter your real estate needs in the future.